viamrobotics/docs/docs/try-viam/rover-resources/rover-tutorial.md

 Check out our other [tutorials that use the Viam Rover](/tutorials/viam-rover/).

+### Rover Build

+If you want to learn more about the rover, you can find the CAD files and bill-of-materials (BOM) on [GitHub](https://github.com/viamrobotics/VR1-22-A001).

 ### Extensibility

 Due to the aluminum chassis and its expandable mounting features, you can extend the Viam Rover.